dmarkant/dmarkant.github.io/teaching/course-psyc-3111.md

 ### Late policy

 Assignments turned in after 11:59pm on the due date (unless otherwise specified) will be considered late.
-Late assignments will automatically be marked off by 20%.
-The only exception is the final draft of the term paper, which will receive no credit if submitted late.
+Late assignments will automatically be marked off by 25%.

 ### Plagiarism

 Plagiarism is a violation of academic integrity policy.
-If you are not aware of what constitutes plagiarism, see X and X.

 As a condition of taking this course, all required papers may be subject to submission for textual similarity review to VeriCite for the detection of plagiarism.
 All submitted papers will be included as source documents in the VeriCite reference database solely for the purpose of detecting plagiarism of such papers.
 No student papers will be submitted to VeriCite without a student’s written consent and permission.
 If a student does not provide such written consent and permission, the instructor may: (i) require a short reflection paper on research methodology; (ii) require a draft bibliography prior to submission of the final paper; or (iii) require the cover page and first cited page of each reference source to be photocopied and submitted with the final paper.

 ### Accommodations